hablullah/data-quran/README.md

 - It doesn't support rich-text formatting and footnotes.
 - We can force it to support multi-line and rich-text format by using HTML tags.
 However, by doing so, now it's hard to read and write by common people.

----

-We also considered using **XML** format, but it's immediately rejected because it's hard to read and write by common people.
+The last format is **XML**, but it's immediately rejected because it's hard to read and write by common people.

 ## Repository Structure

 This repository is composed by several directories:

 - [`meta`](meta) contains metadata that used in Quran.
+- [`surah`](surah) contains Arabic name, data and ayah range for each surah in Quran.
+- [`surah-info`](surah-info) contains descriptions and additional info for each surah in Quran.
+- [`surah-translation`](surah-translation) contains the translation from Arabic name of each surah.
 - [`ayah-text`](ayah-text) contains Arabic text that used in Quran.
+- [`ayah-tafsir`](ayah-tafsir) contains additional explanation for each verse in Quran.
+- [`ayah-translation`](ayah-translation) contains the translations for each verse in Quran.
 - [`ayah-transliteration`](ayah-transliteration) contains transliteration from Arabic to Latin scripts for each verse.
 Useful for those starting to learn how to read Quran.
-- [`ayah-translation`](ayah-translation) contains the translations for each verse in Quran.
-- [`ayah-tafsir`](ayah-tafsir) contains additional explanation for each verse in Quran.
+- [`word`](word) contains id and position of each word in Quran.
-- [`surah`](surah) contains Arabic name, data and ayah range for each surah in Quran.
+- [`word-text`](word-text) contains Arabic text for each word in Quran.
-- [`surah-info`](surah-info) contains descriptions and additional info for each surah in Quran.
+- [`word-translation`](word-translation) contains the translations for each word in Quran.
-- [`surah-translation`](surah-translation) contains the translation from Arabic name of each surah.
+- [`word-transliteration`](word-transliteration) contains transliteration from Arabic to Latin scripts for each word.
 - [`source`](source) contains the explanation on where and how data in this repository collected.
+- [`cli`](cli) contains Go application that used to download and generate data for this repository.

 ## Contributions